Lil Nas X Enters Mental Health Program After Police Battery Charges in LA

 What's Next

-Lil Nas X must complete the treatment program and comply with all laws for two years.
-The court will review his compliance before determining whether to dismiss the charges.
+Lil Nas X must complete the mental health program and comply with all laws for two years.
+The court will review his progress before deciding on dismissing the charges.

 Sources